Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; YouSim Launches Identity Simulation on X.md

 author: Courtland Leer
 description: YouSim comes to Twitter--simulate any identity directly on X with branching conversations, forking simulations, & social interaction with AI personas.
 ---
+> [!custom] WELCOME TO THE PLASTIC [[archive|ARCHIVE]]
+> This blog post has been archived because it's legacy content that's out-of-date or deprecated.
+We keep this content around so those interested can dig into the evolution of our projects & thinking.
+>
+> This post captures the moment our demo [YouSim](https://yousim.ai) went viral. [[YouSim; Explore The Multiverse of Identity|YouSim is a Honcho-powered identity simulator]] & like many esoteric AI projects in fall 2024, some anon degen launched a memecoin for it.
+The specific [@YouSimDotAI](https://x.com/yousimdotai) launch described here was an experiment in bringing identity simulation to social media.
+>
+> We've since suspended YouSim on Twitter, but this post is still a fun read straight out of the maelstrom that was peak crypto x AI hype cycle, with some still compelling thoughts on agent identity & social simulation games.
+>
+> It's worth noting that developers can now use Honcho itself for managing agent identity, and all this madness played no small part in that becoming a reality.
+>
+> Enjoy.

 ![[YouSimBanner-99.png]]
 # TL;DR
 *GM, simulants.*